ZYPHRON Info

 #8 informational Issue

-IDexV2Pair.getReserves() Declared But Never Used (New In V2)
+IDexV2Pair.getReserves() Declared But Never Used (Resolved In V3)

 The previous audit's informational item on unused interface members was addressed for IDexV2Router02 and IDexV2Pair.factory(), but IDexV2Pair still declares getReserves() even though no callsite uses it.
 This is the same pattern as the prior unused-interface finding; mirror the fix.